burrrata/apodopa-roadmap/README.md

-### Step 1

-Use the APOD Archive Scraper to get a list of image URLs for the React app
+### APOD Archive Scraper ✔️
+Scrapes the NASA APOD Archive and returns a text file with the direct URLs of NASA APOS images
 - https://github.com/burrrata/apod-archive-scraper

-### Step 2
+### You Are Here 🔥
+- organize the repo so that all things APOD related can live here

+### Web App V1
-Build a React app that displays images from APOD
+React App that randomly displays images from a list of APOD URLs

-- 🔥 APOD API: randomly select an image via the API and display it to the screen
-- 🔥 NN Image Transitions: NN that morphs between arbitrary images
+### Image Morph/Interpolation Alg
+Takes in 2 *arbitrary* images and smoothly morphs/interpolates between them

+### Web App V2
-- 🔥 App: a React application that continiously morphs between images from NASA's APOD archives
+Displays the APOD image of the day, then continiously morphs between randomly chosen image from the APOD archive.